Carnap's problem for intuitionistic propositional logic: Possible worlds semantics

 We omit the details. \QED

-In analogy with the preceding examples, let us say that a \emph{topological interpretation of $\IL$} (on $\Omega(X)$) is a map $I^{\Omega(X)}$ from $\{\bot,\land,\lor,\to\}$ to functions of the corresponding arity taking open sets to open sets.
+In analogy with the preceding examples, let us say that a \emph{topological interpretation of $\IL$ on} $\Omega(X)$ is a map $I^{\Omega(X)}$ from $\{\bot,\land,\lor,\to\}$ to functions of the corresponding arity taking open sets to open sets.
 A \emph{topological valuation} is a map $v\!: \mathit{Prop} \to \Omega(X)$, and semantic values $\lint\f\rint^{I^{\Omega(X)}}_v$ are assigned compositionally just as before.
 Also, consistency of such an interpretation with a consequence relation is defined as before. \end{example}

-\subsection{Carnap categoricity}
+\section{Carnap categoricity}

-$\vdash_\IL$ is sound and complete with respect to all the semantics discussed in the preceding subsection, relative to what we are here calling the standard interpretations; see BH19 for proofs.
+$\vdash_\IL$ is sound and complete for all the semantics (classes of nuclear frames, or topological spaces) discussed in the preceding section --- relative, of course, to what we are here calling the standard interpretations; see BH19 for proofs.
 However, our interest is not completeness, but categoricity.
-For each particular semantics mentioned above, we defined the notion of a (local) interpretation of the connectives in that semantics, and described how semantic values relative to such an interpretation are computed for each formula.
-We also specified, in each case, the \emph{standard} interpretation.
+For each particular semantics $\C$ mentioned above, we defined the notion of a (local) $\C$-interpretation of the connectives, and described how semantic values relative to such an interpretation are computed for each formula.

 The standard interpretations are all consistent with $\vdash_\IL$.
 But could there be \emph{other} interpretations, of the relevant kind, that are \emph{also} consistent with $\vdash_\IL$?
 This is Carnap's question.

-We now give a negative answer to that question.
+\begin{definition}[categoricity] A consequence relation $\vdash$ in the propositional language is (Carnap) \emph{categorical} with respect to a nuclear semantics $\C$ if, for every $(\F,j)\in\C$, the only $\C$-interpretation on $(\F,j)$ consistent with $\vdash$ is $I^{\F,j}_\text{st}$.
+Similarly for topological semantics.
+If $\vdash$ is associated with a particular logic $\LL$, we also say that $\LL$ is \emph{categorical} (with respect to $\C$) when $\vdash$ is. \end{definition}